 The proposed development shall connect to the City of Alachua's potable water and sanitary sewer services.
-Section 3 of this report demonstrates how the proposed development will not cause the City's potable water and sanitary sewer services to operate their adopted below level of service.
+Section 3 of this report demonstrates how the proposed development will not cause the City's potable water and sanitary sewer services to operate below their adopted level of service.